helich0pper/helich0pper.github.io/_posts/2022-06-01-router_rce.md

 # Evil or Reckless ISP?

 I recently had a router setup by my ISP for casual internet usage, nothing out of the ordinary.
 While casually going over the router configurations, I spotted a command injection attempt in one of the input fields.
-Either this router ships with this configuration, or it was my ISP.
+Either this router ships with this configuration, or it was my ISP. <br>
+It is possible that a bot is picking off new routers as they join the network with default credentials (admin  ::  admin).

 <img src="/assets/images/casual/router/command-injection.png" alt="Logo"> <br>